 -Point-toe flats: Leather flats are a true luxury item for me (coming from a lifetime shopping the Target shoe aisle…which I still love).
 But comfy shoes that still feel put together are a must (especially if you pace in the classroom like I do).
 I wear this pair so unbelievably often (they run BIG!
 I wear a 9.5 in them and I am usually a 10.5!) but here is a bit more of an investment pick.

--A wrap dress: A wrap dress might seem like a precarious teaching choice due to the flashing potential.
-I solve this problem by always sizing up in wrap dresses because they’re super adjustable anyway.
+-A midi dress: A midi dress is easy coverage for teaching.
 This gingham one would go with just about anything, and I’ve been lusting after this a bit pricier option for months!

 -A work bag: Oooh people ask me what bag to pick frequently and as a Purse Person I am here for this conversation.
 My Herschel was a great grad school backpack choice (the leather straps give it something a little extra and I am still carrying it 7 years later!!!) but I now use this Madewell tote daily (found on Poshmark).